Expansion put a damper on free agency

-The first expansion draft in 17 years, an almost flat salary cap, a somewhat thin free-agent class and players choosing competitiveness over compensation all led to a relatively tame first of July in the NHL.
+The first expansion draft in 17 years, an almost flat salary cap, a somewhat thin free-agent class and players choosing competitiveness over compensation all led to a relatively tame July 1.

 "It's a unique situation.
 I'm not sure you're going to see too much like that again," said Ryan Miller, a goaltender who signed with the Anaheim Ducks in part to be closer to his wife, actress Noureen DeWulf, who has been living in Los Angeles with their toddler son.

-Miller, a former Vezina Trophy winner with the Buffalo Sabres, said there was more movement and uncertainty as a result onef the expansion draft, in which each team lost at least one player.
-The latest in a series of very slight increases in the salary cap -- the ceiling rose just $2 million from 2016-17-- also put some teams in a bind, including some top franchises.
+Miller, a Vezina Trophy winner with the Buffalo Sabres, said there was more movement and uncertainty as a result of the expansion draft, in which each team lost at least one player.
+The latest in a series of very slight increases in the salary cap -- the ceiling rose just $2 million from 2016-17-- also put teams in a bind, including some top franchises.

 The Chicago Blackhawks, winners of three Stanley Cups since 2010, had to trade away a star, winger Artemi Panarin, along with key and trusted supporting players in an effort to become cap-compliant.
 The Presidents' Trophy-winning Washington Capitals parted ways with three significant players during free agency, including "Mr. Game 7," Justin Williams, and traded forward Marcus Johansson in a cap-dump deal.
 The Stanley Cup champion Pittsburgh Penguins sustained significant losses, such as defenseman Trevor Daley, center Nick Bonino and four-time Cup winner Chris Kunitz.